 Occasionally it is told of Helenus receiving the gift when, like Cassandra, his ears were licked out by snakes, whilst he slept in the temple of Apollo.

-The third tale of Helenus being taught to be seer sees the son of Priam undertaking a change of name; for in this version Helenus was actually born Scamandrius.
+The third tale of Helenus being taught to be a seer features the son of Priam undertaking a change of name; for in this version Helenus was actually born Scamandrius.
 Helenus would subsequently be renamed by a Thracian seer who taught him all he knew, although the student would exceed the skills of the tutor.

-Helenus Defender of Troy
+Helenus, Defender of Troy

 Helenus was not just a foreseer of the future though, but he was often sought out as the wisest of counsels, and during the Trojan War, Hector certainly took the advice of Helenus.

-Additionally though, Helenus was also in the front line of defenders of Troy, exiting the city on numerous occasions to beat back the Achaean forces, fighting side by side with Hector and another brother, Deiphonus.
+Additionally, though, Helenus was also in the front line of defenders of Troy, exiting the city on numerous occasions to beat back the Achaean forces, fighting side by side with Hector and another brother, Deiphonus.
 Indeed, Helenus is injured fighting against a Greek hero, Menelaus.